MonoidMusician/blog/sources/selective_applicatives_theory.md

 So, if we want to work on the theory in full generality, and incorporate things like state monads, we will want to work with arrows instead of functors.^[I believe that state monads are the main piece that is left out by considering functors instead of arrows.]

 But this comes at a cost: arrows have worse syntax, you have to work with them point-free.
-The benefit of working with selective applicative functors was that we just had to consider `case`{.haskell} structure as its own thing, but otherwise they were just functors `f o`{.haskell}.
+The benefit of working with selective applicative functors was that we just had to consider `case`{.haskell} structure as its own thing, but otherwise they were just applicative functors `f o`{.haskell} which we already had applicative `do`{.haskell}/`ado`{.purescript} notation for.

 So I think a reasonable middle ground is that we should work with arrows that we can lower to applicative arrows, that is, equipped with a natural isomorphism `forall i o. p i o <-> f (g i -> h o)`{.haskell}, for functors `f`{.haskell}, `g`{.haskell}, and `h`{.haskell} determined by `p`{.haskell}.
 The `g`{.haskell} and `h`{.haskell} functors here serve the purpose of tracking the additional state variables that come along for the ride.